(Investigator tips will be published bi-monthly)

 SEARCH INVESTIGATOR TIPS

-Establishing Rapport with a Suspect May - June 2013 (click here for printable version)
+May / June 2019 (click here for printable version)

 (Please Note: If you wish to print and share an Investigator Tip with your

 colleagues, the John E. Reid 'credit and permission' statement following the